 imperative.
 Because of the longevity of atmospheric carbon dioxide, the increased levels already present will continue to cause climate impacts such as sea level rise and atmospheric warming that cannot be reversed.
-Adaptation is the term used to describe the measures we take to prepare for and respond to these inevitable climate changes.
+Adaptation is the term used to describe the measures.